 Also available in 3D is the Poincaré Sphere.
 The 3D view is helpful when viewing the polarization state of every symbol.
 The symbols tend to form clusters on the Poincaré Sphere which can be revealing to expert users.
 The non-normalized Stokes Vectors can also be plotted in this view.

 Analysis Controls

-The Analysis Controls window allows you to set parameters relevant to the system and its measurements.
+The various Analysis Control tabs in the OMA software let you set parameters for the system and relevant measurements.